- I have over 30 year’s experience working in health and social care settings.

 - As a counsellor & psychotherapist I have experience working in general practice, adoption support, palliative and life threatening illness support.
 My experience includes the management of a Family Support Service in palliative care and the setting up of a specific service to work with children and young people.

 - Until 2014 I worked part-time in palliative care, life threatening and life limiting illness support, where I managed and held the clinical responsibility for a BACP Accredited Counselling Service.
-The service is the only BACP Accredited Counselling Service situated in a hospice in the UK.
+The service was at the time the only BACP Accredited Counselling Service situated in a hospice in the UK.

 - I am a Registered Senior Accredited Member of the British Association of Counselling and Psychotherapy.
 I am also a BACP Senior Accredited Practitioner in Supervision.
 Information about the register and the various grades of BACP membership is available here http://www.itsgoodtotalk.org.uk/about-bacp/bacp-register-information.
 I gained my initial BACP Accreditation as a Counsellor/Psychotherapist in 2007 and my Senior Accreditation in 2011.

 - I have an Enhanced Certificate from the Disclosure and Barring Service (this replaced the CRB) and am registered with the Information Commissioners Office.